alejandraberbesi/RF_regressor/README.md

 The training set consists of 75% of the dataframe rows, the validation set of the 15% and the test set of the 10% of the remaining rows.

+The number of trees in the forest is 300.
+For the calculation of the accuracy, the mean absolute percentage error (MAPE) is used.

+The predictive accuracy of the model is 92.27 %.
+For the model the most important feature is variable 'cont_9' and the least important ones are the categorical (cat_7,cat_8).